thenexthub/Codira/docs/proposals/Concurrency.rst

 In some race conditions we could accidentally interpret the payload of the struct as pointer using the value stored into the integer.

-To summarize, Swift, just like C++, does not make any guarantees about unsynchronized memory, and the semantic of programs with races is undefined.
+To summarize, Codira, just like C++, does not make any guarantees about unsynchronized memory, and the semantic of programs with races is undefined.
 When race conditions occur pointers and primitive data types could be sliced, enums may contain the wrong tag, protocols may refer to invalid dispatch tables,